- Homosexuality

 Same-sex marriage in Sumatera Selatan is banned.

-Gender-affirming care in Sumatera Selatan is unknown.
+Gender-affirming care in Sumatera Selatan is restricted.

-LGBT discrimination in Sumatera Selatan is unknown.
+LGBT discrimination in Sumatera Selatan is no protections.

 LGBT housing discrimination in Sumatera Selatan is no protections.

-Same-sex adoption in Sumatera Selatan is unknown.
+Same-sex adoption in Sumatera Selatan is single only.

 Serving openly in military in Sumatera Selatan is illegal.